scala/improvement-proposals/content/reference-package-objects.md

 leaking implementation/encoding details, and it would be more uniform to allow that for `package object`s as well.

-## Limitations

-* `a.b` only expands to `a.b.package` when used "standalone", i.e. not when part of a larger select chain `a.b.c` or equivalent postfix expression `a.b c`, prefix expression `!a.b`, or infix expression `a.b c d`.

-* `a.b` expands to `a.b.package` of the type `a.b.package.type`, and only contains the
-  contents of the `package object`.
-It does not contain other things in the `package a.b` that are outside of the `package object`

-Both these requirements are necessary for backwards compatibility, and anyway do not impact the main goal of removing the irregularity between `package object`s and normal `object`s and providing some non-hacky way to refer to the `package object` values

 ## User Alternatives